With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 These Rogues combine agility and a knack for improvisation to an incredible effect.
 They think quickly and move even quicker.

-If anyone can find a hole in something’s defenses, it will be the Thief!
+If anyone can find a hole in something’s defenses, rest assured that it will be the Thief Rogue!

 In combat, the Thief operates more or less like a standard Rogue.
 They want to pop in and out of the shadows to attack enemies to take full advantage of their Sneak Attack ability.